Chepenik/neonsnake/README.md

 If you're still having problems, please open an issue in this repository with details about the error you're experiencing.

-It is also worth making a .env file and adding this
+It is also worth making a .gitignore file and adding this

 ```
 # Virtual environment